Simone Duvalier: First Lady

 After their marriage, François Duvalier became minister of public health and labor in 1949 and won election to the presidency in 1957.
 Throughout his 14 years in office, his wife guarded access to her husband and developed and promoted her own palace favorites.

 Because of her acquired status and her imperious bearing, Haitians referred to her as "Mama Doc".
 She was, like her husband, reported to be a Vodou expert.
 She cultivated the image of a benefactor; dispensing charity to inhabitants of "Cite Simone", a planned settlement named for her that is known today as Cité Soleil, one of the most miserable slums in Latin America.

-Simone Duvalier's influence reached its peak after the death of her husband on 21 April 1971, when her nineteen-year-old son Jean-Claude Duvalier succeeded his father as Haiti's "President for Life".
+Simone Duvalier's influence reached its peak after the death of her husband on 21 April 1971, when her nineteen-year-old son Jean-Claude Duvalier (Baby Doc) succeeded his father as Haiti's "President for Life".
 Simone Duvalier retained the title of First Lady, and relished the power it conferred.
 According to a number of her associates, she deeply resented having to relinquish that role after Jean-Claude Duvalier married in 1980 and she was demoted to "Guardian of the Duvalierist Revolution".